 Artificial disc replacement (ADR) is a motion preservation spine surgery that removes a painful damaged spinal disc and replaces it with an artificial disc.
 Artificial disc surgery can be performed in the neck (cervical spine) or lower back (lumbar spine).

 Artificial discs are designed to replace degenerative discs and replicate our spine’s natural motion.
 The ADR device first received FDA approval in the United States in 2004.
 Since then, numerous approved disc replacement devices have been developed, tested, and implanted in spine patients.
+If you’d like to talk to one of our professionals about artificial disc replacement surgery contact us or make an appointment today!

 The goal of this procedure is to relieve the pain caused by pinched nerves due to a damaged disc in the cervical spine.
 The diseased or damaged disc will be replaced with a specialized implant.